bradchristie/taminations-flutter/assets/c1/regroup.md

 # Regroup

-From parallel lines, waves, or T-bones with the ends in lines, only: The centers [Trade](../b2/trade.md) and [Roll](../plus/anything_and_roll.md) while the ends [Quarter Out](../a1/quarter_out.md), [Trade](../b2/trade.md) with each other, and ["O" Circulate](o_formation.md) to become the ends of lines facing.
+From Parallel Lines, Waves, or T-Bones with the ends in lines, only: The centers [Trade](../b2/trade.md) and [Roll](../plus/anything_and_roll.md) while the ends [Quarter Out](../a1/quarter_out.md), [Trade](../b2/trade.md) with each other, and ["O" Circulate](o_formation.md) to become the ends of Facing Lines.

 >
 > ![alt](regroup.png)